-- the failure to exercise the BSA-2018-2 share subscription warrants in the context of the implementation of the drag along provision under the terms of any extra-statutory commitment to which the BSA-2018-2 holder is party; - in the event of a departure from the Company (in particular due to the termination of the service provider agreement entered into with the Company or the termination of all duties of an employee or manager within the Group).
+- Failure to exercise the BSA-2018-2 share subscription warrants in the context of the implementation of the drag along provision under the terms of any extra-statutory commitment to which the BSA-2018-2 holder is party. - In the event of a departure from the Company (in particular due to the termination of the service provider agreement entered into with the Company or the termination of all duties of an employee or manager within the Group).

-The corporate officers who have subscribed for BSA-2018-2 are: Christian Latrémouille, José Da Gloria, Thierry Hebreteau and Reinhard Ambros who are no longer corporate officers of the Company as at the date of approval of the Universal Registration Document.
+The corporate officers who have subscribed for BSA-2018-2 are: Christian Latrémouille, José Da Gloria, Thierry Hebreteau and Reinhard Ambros who are no longer corporate officers of the Company as at the date of the Universal Registration Document.

-(3) Each BSA-2018-4 share subscription warrant gives the right to subscribe (1.0112) ordinary share.
-The terms and conditions of the BSA-2018-4 share subscription warrants provide for the following vesting schedule:
+(3) Each BSA-2020-1 share subscription warrant gives the right to subscribe (1.0112) ordinary share.
+The terms and conditions of the BSA-2020-1 share subscription warrants provide for the following vesting schedule:

-- 1/4 of the issued BSA-2018-4 share subscription warrants shall become exercisable on the last day of the calendar month in which the date of the first anniversary of the vesting starting date falls (i.e. 30 October 2019);
+- 1/4 of the issued BSA-2020-1 share subscription warrants shall become exercisable on the last day of the calendar month in which the date of the first anniversary of the vesting starting date falls (i.e. 31 July 2021).

-- 1/48th of the issued BSA-2018-4 share subscription warrants shall become exercisable on the last day of each calendar month following the date mentioned in the above paragraph (i.e. the last day of each month as at 30 October 2019).
+- 1/48th of the issued BSA-2020-1 share subscription warrants shall become exercisable on the last day of each calendar month following the date mentioned in the above paragraph (i.e. the last day of each month as at 31 July 2021).